 The main benefit of a Lifetime ISA is the government bonus of 25% on all amounts invested.
 If you were to invest the maximum amount of £4,000 each year between the ages of 18 and 50, it would be possible to obtain a total of £33,000 in government bonuses.

-In addition, no capital gains tax, income tax or dividend tax is charged on amounts invested through the product.
-Over the course of an individual’s life, this could lead to significant tax savings that produce a higher account balance in the long run.
+Additionally, there is currently no capital gains tax, income tax or dividend tax charged on amounts invested or saved through the product.
+Over the course of your lifetime, this could lead to significant tax savings that produce a higher account balance in the long run.

 There are no withdrawal penalties for using money within a Lifetime ISA for buying a home, or for withdrawing money after age 60.